Video: One in nine Million. The life of a migrant child in Shanghai

 For over half a century, the hukou household registration system has mandated that Chinese citizens can only receive benefits such as health care, pensions and access to public schools in the place where their families are originally from.
 These stipulations attempt to mitigate urbanization and retain stability, as more and more people leave poor farming areas and move to cities in search of jobs and better quality of life.
 However, once migrants arrive in new urban destinations, their lack of urban hukou presents serious challenges that threaten their own well-being and that of their families.
 The hukou system has essentially created a “floating population” of more than 260 million people, deprived of most social welfare and services within their own country.

 One of the largest obstacles migrant workers face is providing education for their children.
-Of the approximately 500,000 school-age migrant children living in Shanghai, about 30 percent are not able to attend regular public school and instead opt for one of the 145 migrant schools located within the city.
+About 30% of school-age migrant children living in Shanghai are not able to attend regular public school and instead attend one of the 80+ migrant schools located within the city.
 These schools receive less funding than regular public schools and are often overcrowded and inconveniently located.
 Stepping Stones currently provides programs at more than 15 migrant schools across Shanghai, however there is still much more to be done to address the needs of students lacking Shanghai hukou.

 After repeated calls to abolish the hukou system, the Chinese central government finally proposed several changes to the system in March 2014.
 A new urbanization plan pledges to grant approximately 100 million people new urban hukou by 2020, most of which will go to migrants.
 This will allow them to access their full rights as Chinese citizens in their place of residence.
 These efforts aim to decrease the percentage of migrants, or the “floating population,” within China’s total population by two percentage points, from the current 17 percent down to 15 percent.
 Other reforms released recently include an all-out opening of hukou restrictions in towns and small cities.